© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Twyn-y-Gaer is a scheduled monument protected by Cadw under reference BR043.
 View the official record →

-Twyn-y-Gaer is a pillow mound located in Breconshire, Wales, representing a form of artificial earthwork construction typical of the medieval period.
+Twyn-y-Gaer is a pillow mound located in Breconshire, Wales, and represents a form of medieval earthwork whose precise original function remains a matter of scholarly interpretation.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR043.

 Twyn-y-Gaer dates from the medieval period, and is classified as a pillow mound.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Twyn-y-Gaer is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR043.